 The title and description are the headline and subheading you see on google when searching so it’s quite literally your first impression of someone when they are doing a search.

 While content is far more important than design (this is a concept known as function before form), design DOES play a part here.
-Styling, text, and even the colors you use play a part into the performance of your blog and website as a whole.
+Styling, text, and even the colors you use play a part in the performance of your blog and website as a whole.

 While this isn’t everything that could go into the subject of how to properly format a blog, it’s a great primer on the fundamentals.